-- Gradually build up to working with 4 clients a week, half of which you would expect to see after 5pm (we do our best to enable counsellors to see clients concurrently, but this may not always be possible).
-CBT students to build up to working with 3 clients.
+- Gradually build up to working with 5 clients a week, half of which you would expect to see after 5pm (we do our best to enable counsellors to see clients concurrently, but this may not always be possible).

-- Attend either individual or a supervision group every 2 weeks, to meet BACP and course requirements for 1-1 1/2 hrs.
-CBT students would need to make their own supervision arrangements.
+- Attend supervision every 2 weeks, to meet BACP and course ratio requirements

 “I have found Riverside to be consistently supportive of me and my practice…as a consequence of all of this and much more, I have chosen to extend my work with Riverside beyond my qualification.”
 (Placement Student)

 “My placement at Riverside really helped me find my feet as a trainee psychotherapist.
 I was offered a mix of carefully matched clients at times to suit me, excellent supervision, CPD events, and discussion groups with senior practitioners on clinical issues.
 Perhaps even more important were the relationships: a team of peers from a range of training institutions and modalities, all going through it together, supported by a leadership team who care passionately about the service.
 I can thoroughly recommend it.“ (Placement Student)

 Click here to read about one of our Placement Counsellors experience as a new therapist on placement at Riverside counselling service.